Smart File Organizer Tool ,Used as a Offline Batch File Manager & EXIF Viewer

 1. Are my files uploaded to your servers?

-No, your files never leave your computer.
-The smart file organizer operates entirely offline using your browser’s local memory and JavaScript execution engine.
+No, your files never leave your computer. this tool operates entirely offline using your browser’s local memory and JavaScript execution engine.

 2. How does the duplicate finder actually work?